deyemiobaa/tailwindcss_custom_form_validation/README.md

 # Adding Custom Validation To a Form With TailwindCSS

+_**Prerequisites:** This article assumes you have tailwindcss set up in an existing project.
+If that's not the case, follow this [guide](https://tailwindcss.com/docs/installation) to set one up like it was done for this article._

 ## Introduction

 In this article, we will be looking at how to add custom validation to a form with TailwindCSS.
 The form is a simple html form and can be used on any project that uses TailwindCSS.

 ## Basic Form Structure